 In this interview we try to assess if you are a good personal fit for this company.
 A good personal fit can be that you align with our values like that you are able get things done on your own, but also if you can contribute with a different point of view or perspective.
 Going deeper into this is outside the scope of this post, so we’ll do another post describing what we are looking for in more detail later.

 The last interview will be with one of the Founders of Unacast.
 Usually Kjartan if you apply for the Oslo offices and Thomas if you want to work in New York.
 We believe that meeting and getting to know the founders is key to get an unfiltered version of what we’re trying to achieve at Unacast.
-And as long we it is possible it is good for the founders to meet all prospective employees.
+And as long as possible it is good for the founders to meet all prospective employees.

 After the last interview we do reference checks.
 For this we ask you to provide a set of people (usually three) where at least one of them is or was your nearest leader.
 Reference checks can be a bit uncomfortable but it provides great insight into your past performance.
 If you have been candid through the whole process you should have nothing to worry about.